dash (verb, noun) /dæʃ/ LISTEN

 dash off: leave in a hurry.
 Example: “Barry had a meeting to get to, so he dashed off.”

 dash something off, dash something down: write, make, or do something in a hurry.
-Example: “Lily was furious to find she had been overcharged, so she dashed off an email to the store’s complaints department.”
+Example: “Lily was furious to find she had been overcharged, so she dashed off an email to the store’s complaint department.”

 cut a dash (dated): make a striking impression.
 Example: “Bertie cut quite a dash in his new suit.”